brunodifranco/project-airbnb-classification/README.md

 # 8. **Conclusion**
 In this project the main objective was accomplished:

- <p align="justify"> <b> We managed to provide a list of the five most likely destinations predictions for 61 thousand USA Airbnb users, as well as graphical analysis of the predictions by age, gender and overall analysis.
-This can all be found in a Streamlit App, for better visualization.
-Also, a Flask application was built for when new data comes in, making it possible to get new predictions easily.
+ <p align="justify"> <b>We managed to provide a list of the five most likely destinations predictions for 61 thousand USA Airbnb users, as well as graphical analysis of the predictions by age, gender and overall analysis.
+This can all be found in a Streamlit App, for better visualization.</b> Also, a Flask application was built for when new data comes in, making it possible to get new predictions easily.
 In addition to that, three interesting and useful insights were found through Exploratory Data Analysis (EDA), so that those can be properly used by Airbnb. </p>

 # 9. **Next Steps**
 <p align="justify"> Further on, this solution could be improved by a few strategies: